Take a Trip to Ireland

 Events in Ireland

-There are a host of events and festivals in Ireland throughout the year, among the many events that draw millions of tourists to Ireland every year are:
+There are a host of events and festivals in Ireland to choose from throughout the year.
+Among the many events that draw millions of tourists to Ireland every year are:

 - The Irish Open Golf Championship which takes place each year